josephnewton861/infrastructure_as_code_ec2_instance/README.md

 - After creation save your pem key to an .ssh folder on your local machine

 ## Running the project
-1. Clone the project and open the project up using your prefered IDE.
+1. Clone the project (please do not fork it) and open the project up using your prefered IDE.
 2. On load of the project go to the file `terraform.tfvars`
 3. In the file replace the credentials placeholders with your actual credentials from AWS
 4. In the file replace the availability zone with the 3 availabilty zones closest to your present location